dojo/docs/dojo/store.rst

 could add referential integrity cleanup on object deletion (which is a pain to implement).

-The following methods are defined as possible methods available on the objects returned by the store (once again, they are optional).
+Objects returned from store should primarily be treated as normal hash objects and have standard JavaScript properties to access their data and modify their data.
+However, the following methods are defined as possible methods that may also be available on the objects returned by the store (once again, they are optional).
 These methods should *not* be the object's own properties (hasOwnProperty(methodName) should return false), but rather should be inherited from one of the object's